BFMarks/snapdiet/README.md

 ## Background

 This app imports a Tensorflow image recognition model into a Swift app and runs the model every third of a second.
 The training dataset used to create the model can be found with the [Food 101 Keras Dataset](https://github.com/stratospark/food-101-keras) or the [Food Cam Japanese Dataset](http://foodcam.mobi/dataset100.html).

-Since robust training sets are essential in creating accurate models, I also built a script that pulls images from Flickr and used it to add to the dataset (Please feel free to reach out if you would like it).
-This project is build in conjenction with [Morten-Just Trainer Mac](https://github.com/mortenjust/trainer-mac/).
+Since robust training sets are essential in creating accurate models, I also built a script that pulls images from Flickr and adds to the dataset (Please feel free to reach out if you would like it).
+This project is build in conjunction with [Morten-Just Trainer Mac](https://github.com/mortenjust/trainer-mac/).

 ## Key Files
 ### [ViewController.swift](https://github.com/BFMarks/snapdiet/blob/master/Tensorswift/ViewController.swift)